syalumaglineceline-crypto/uk-house-price-prediction/README.md

 | MAPE | ~1.21% |
 | R² | ~0.844 |

-The selected Lasso model outperformed the neural network and the simple persistence and drift baselines on the untouched test period.
+The Lasso model outperformed the neural network and the simple persistence and drift baselines on the untouched test period.

-An important finding is that adding the full set of macroeconomic indicators did **not automatically improve one-month-ahead forecasting accuracy**.
-Recent house-price history provided the strongest short-horizon signal.
+One useful result from the project was that adding more macroeconomic variables did **not automatically improve short-horizon accuracy**.
+Recent house-price history remained the strongest signal for the one-month-ahead forecast.

-## Production-Style Forecasting Pipeline

-To extend the notebook-based research workflow into a more reusable forecasting system, the project also includes a modular Python pipeline for data preparation, feature engineering, model training, evaluation and one-month-ahead prediction.

-The pipeline preserves the original time-series methodology, including chronological validation, leakage-aware lag and rolling features, and the selected Autoregressive Lasso model.

-### Pipeline Components

-- `data_pipeline.py` – loads, validates and reconstructs the modelling dataset
-- `features.py` – generates lagged, rolling and seasonal time-series features
-- `train.py` – trains the selected Autoregressive Lasso model
-- `evaluate.py` – evaluates the model on the untouched final test period
-- `predict.py` – generates the next one-month-ahead forecast
-- `test_pipeline.py` – validates chronology, feature construction and pipeline execution
-- GitHub Actions – automatically runs pipeline tests on repository updates

-The workflow separates the **evaluation model** from the **deployment model**.
-The evaluation model preserves the final 24 observations as an untouched out-of-time test set, while the deployment model retrains the already-selected specification on all available labelled history before forecasting the next unseen month.

-A lightweight Streamlit interface provides a decision-support view of model performance, actual-versus-predicted values, forecast errors and the latest one-month-ahead forecast.

-This extension demonstrates reproducible forecasting, basic MLOps practices and the transition from experimental modelling to a reusable analytical decision-support workflow.

 ## Explainability